bennett-nguyen/marlb/README.md

 `p`: C (higher pitch)

 **Functional commands**:
-Any character in the list below will do a certain task to affect to how notes are played `+`: Increase pitch level (meaning the pitch of the note will get higher)
+Any character in the list below will do a certain task to affect how notes are played `+`: Increase pitch level (meaning the pitch of the note will get higher)
 <br>
 `-`: Decrease pitch level (meaning the pitch of the note will get lower)